Leaky Pipelines or broken Pipes? Mapping BLACK sociologists’ Networks, successes, and setbacks During hiring and

 WOMEN/FEMMES OF COLOR AND THE ACADEMIC JOB MARKET

 (co-investigator with Apryl A. Williams, University of Michigan)

 Though many colleges and universities have instituted trainings and an assortment of practices to reduce bias in hiring or in creating more equitable work environments, microaggressions and other forms of discrimination continue to occur at virtually every level in which marginalized scholars participate in academia.
 Our study assesses how women and femmes of color experience the gate-keeping process of the job market.
 We aim to engage in a critical and intersectionally-driven evaluation of implicit and explicit marginalization of women and femmes of color who are in pursuit of academic employment.
 A majority of the literature on discrimination in academia throughout education studies, sociology, women’s and gender studies, and ethnic studies focuses on the microaggressions and other forms of systemic inequality that are experienced by people already enrolled in graduate programs or already employed as faculty.
 We expand this body of knowledge by investigating the experiences of marginalized scholars who are trying to procure academic positions.
 Inspired by Patricia Hill Collins’ theorizing on the outsider-within, as well as our own journeys on the academic job market, we focus on the experiences of women and femmes of color to facilitate a critical examination of the systemic reproduction of inequality in contemporary universities.
-Through survey data of cis, trans, and nonbinary women and femmes of color, we assess the schemas of knowledge that are developed to better cope with, and succeed on, the job market.
+Through survey data of cis, trans, and nonbinary women and femmes of color, we assess the schemas of knowledge that are developed to better cope with, and succeed on, the academic job market.

 WHITENESS, RACIAL POLITICS, AND INTIMACY

 This project focuses on the dating experiences and preferences of white men residing in Central Texas in an effort to unpack how broader racial, gender, and sexual politics in the United States are being understood, internalized, and perpetuated.
 Ultimately, my goal is to assess how politics influence everyday aspects of people’s intimate lives and build on previous work on multiracial women online daters.